Kane's penalty secures Tottenham victory over Middlesbrough - Football - NZ Herald News

 Valdes saved well from Son early on and did well to keep out Christian Eriksen's powerful strike moments after Spurs had taken the lead, while Kane had a goal rightly ruled out for offside three minutes before the break.

-Alvaro Negredo's header over the bar after just four minutes was the closest Middlesbrough came until stoppage time, when substitute Patrick Bamford came close to snatching a point for the visitors as he shot narrowly wide.
+Alvaro Negredo's header over the bar after just four minutes was the closest Middlesbrough came until stoppage time, when Marten de Roon almost snatched a point for the visitors as he shot narrowly wide.

-Nine points behind Chelsea, Tottenham moved three points clear of Arsenal and four of Liverpool.
+Tottenham moved three points clear of Arsenal and four of Liverpool.
+Tottenham plays at Liverpool next weekend in the league.

 Middlesbrough has now failed to win its last seven league games and remains 15th, just one point above the relegation zone and two points clear of bottom team Sunderland.